The Amplituhedron BCFW Triangulation: Separation

 Multiplying \eqref{eq:partial_lower_emb1} by $\langle i,n-2,n-1,n\rangle$ and substituting for $u$ we obtain that

 has sign $(-1)^{k'+k'}=1.$ This expression is precisely the functionary

 By applying Pl\"ucker's relations, Lemma~\ref{obs:plucker_functionary}, we see that this functionary equals

 which must therefore be positive.
-Finally, the additional operations of the second step of the construction of $S_a$ from $S_b$ do not change the form of this functionary, by Lemmas~\ref{lem:effect of pre},~\ref{lem:effect_of_inc} and~\ref{lem:effect_of_x_y}.
+Finally, the additional operations of the second step of the construction of $S_D$ from $S_b$ do not change the form of this functionary, by Lemmas~\ref{lem:effect of pre},~\ref{lem:effect_of_inc} and~\ref{lem:effect_of_x_y}.
 Only $\inc_h$ operations may affect the sign, but as above, $\inc_h$ alters the sign of each of the four twistors forming the functionary $\favorite{i,i+1}{n-2,n-1}{j,j+1}{n}$, hence does not affect the sign of the functionary, which remains positive.
 As claimed. \end{proof}

-\begin{rmk} The argument in the second part of the above proof can be applied to more general twistors.
+\begin{rmk} The argument in the second part of the above proof can be applied to more general twistors, {and hence to general functionaries, with index set $[i+1]\cup\{n\}$}.
 A twistor of the form $\langle i_1,\ldots, i_4\rangle$ with $i_1\ldots, i_4\in [i]\cup\{n\}$ keeps its original form.
-It also keeps its original sign if $n\notin\{i_1,\ldots,i_4\},$ and it changes sign to $(-1)^{k'}$ times the original sign if $n\in\{i_1,\ldots,i_4\}$.
-If one of the indices, say $i_4,$ equals $i+1,$ then the twistor is promoted to the functionary which has the same sign if $n\in\{i_1,i_2,i_3\},$ or $(-1)^{k'}$ times the same sign otherwise, where $k'$ is as above.
-In all cases the resulting functionary is pure.
+It also keeps its original sign if $n\notin\{i_1,\ldots,i_4\},$ and it changes sign to $(-1)^{k'},$ {where $k'$ is as in the above proof,} times the original sign if $n\in\{i_1,\ldots,i_4\}$.
+If one of the indices, say $i_4,$ equals $i+1,$ then the twistor is promoted to the functionary which has the same sign if $n\in\{i_1,i_2,i_3\},$ or $(-1)^{k'}$ times the same sign otherwise. {Thus, the effect of the construction of the second step on a functionary is precisely the lower promotion from Proposition~\ref{prop:upromotion}.} In all cases the resulting functionary is pure.
 Moreover, as in Remark~\ref{rmk:pureness_and_type}, a pure functionary $F$ with a fixed sign $s$ and multiplicities $d_j(F)$ as in Definition~\ref{def pure}, is promoted to another pure functionary $F'$ with a fixed sign.
 The multiplicity of each index $i,n-2,n-1,n$ increases by $d_{i+1}(F)$.
 The sign $s$ changes by~$(-1)^{d_{i+1}(F)+d_n(F)}$. \end{rmk}

 We are now in position to prove the main theorem, Theorem~\ref{thm:separation}.